VDA5050/VDA5050/VDA5050_EN.md

 If a request is answered with 'GRANTED', the mobile robot is allowed to perform the requested operation in accordance with the semantics of the request type.
 If a `leaseExpiry` is present, the permission shall only be considered valid until this time.
 Fleet control can extend a lease by sending an updated response with the same `requestId` and a new `leaseExpiry`.

-If a request is answered with 'REVOKED', or if the `leaseExpiry` is reached, the mobile robot shall update the `requestStatus` accordingly ('REVOKED' or 'EXPIRED') and shall act according to the `releaseLossBehavior` and shall keep the request in its state until the zone is exited.
-If the zone was not entered, the mobile robot shall remove the request from its state.
+If a request is answered with 'REVOKED', or if the `leaseExpiry` is reached, the mobile robot shall act according to the `releaseLossBehavior` defined for the requested resource.
+If the requested operation was already started, the mobile robot shall update the `requestStatus` accordingly ('REVOKED' or 'EXPIRED') and keep it in its state until the `releaseLossBehavior` is finished.
+If the requested operation was not started, the mobile robot shall remove the request from its state.

 If no response is received within the time frame required by the application, the mobile robot shall behave as if the request had not been granted and shall not perform the operation that requires explicit permission.
 The handling of timeouts and retries shall be defined during integration.

 A request shall be removed from the mobile robot’s state once the corresponding operation has been completed, aborted, or rejected and no further decision from fleet control is required.

-### 6.9.1 Response for edge requests

-As with zone requests, the fleet control can grant edge requests through a `response` object sent on the dedicated /response topic.

-Additionally, the fleet control has the option to add a `leaseExpiry` timestamp to the response.
-If the robot has not finished its request by the time of expiry, it shall then execute the defined `releaseLossBehavior`.
-Feasible recovery strategies for loss of release are either the robot returning to the predefined trajectory of the edge along the path it took to deviate from it or stopping in its current position and awaiting manual intervention.

 ## 6.10 Factsheet